-It is important to note that the lists in Appendices 1 and 1A are eligible bridge lists, not deficient bridge lists.
-That is, for each bridge on the list, the Department has determined that the bridge is both deficient and that the bridge meets all the other eligibility criteria of the funding programs.
-There are also some municipal bridges which are deficient, but do not meet other criteria for funding; these bridges are not included on the eligible bridge lists.
-Once a bridge receives a commitment to fund from the Local Bridge Program, it is removed from future eligible bridge lists.
+It is important to note that Appendix 1 lists only eligible bridges; not all deficient municipal bridges are listed.
+That is, for each bridge on the list, the Department has determined that the bridge is deficient and that the bridge meets all the other eligibility criteria of the funding programs.
+There also exist municipal bridges which are deficient, but do not meet other criteria for funding; these bridges are not included on the eligible bridge lists.
+Note also that once a bridge receives a commitment to fund from the Local Bridge Program or another aid program administered by ConnDOT, it is removed from future eligible bridge lists - this is the most common reason for a bridge to "disappear" from the eligible bridge list from one year to the next.